- Booster Gold

 Cover Description: A Starro-dominated Rip Hunter wrestles with Booster Gold as both Starro and Skeets watch.

-Brief Synopsis: Starro the Conqueror takes advantage of Rip Hunter to dominate the Earth trhough time-travel.
+Brief Synopsis: Starro the Conqueror takes advantage of Rip Hunter and his time-travel technology to dominate the Earth.

 Costume Worn: MARK I.v2 power-suit